How to choose the right wrestling school for you

 What I will go into is the way you should expect to be treated by the Head Trainer and other students once you join the session.
 Usually you will be greeted with a handshake and a warm hello, questions about whether you've had any training or experience before (mention any martial arts or amateur wrestling training but not backyard wrestling, see below) and quite often who do you like wrestler wise (your influences if you like).
 Once in the session don't feel like someone is being overcritical if they say you've done something wrong and give you advice.
 Everyone there wants to see you succeed and get it right, so try to take it on board.
 This can be hard after the 10th or 20th botched attempt at a move so always try to keep your cool, if you respect everyone around you they will in turn respect you.

 This goes hand in hand with another subject, bullies and bad training.
-There are some bad trainers out there; some who get their kicks causing discomfort and pain to trainees, some who just plain are not ready to training other people and some who are just, for whatever reason, bad teachers.
+There are some bad trainers out there; some who get their kicks causing discomfort and pain to trainees, some who just plain are not ready to training other people and some who are just, for whatever reason, bad teachers.- Elbow and Knee Pads - Knee pads I consider an essential piece of kit personally, especially if you are just starting out.
+Don't worry about buying top-of-the-range pads straight away, perfectly serviceable knee pads are available from most good sporting goods shops for less than £10.
+Elbow pads are not as essential but I would recommend investing in a couple of cheap pound shop elbow supports.
+These will protect your elbows from any grazes & mat burns you may cause while training.

 A note about Backyard Wrestling